acuvity/minibridge/README.md

 # minibridge

-Minibridge is a bridge between MCP servers and the rest of the world.
-It operates as a backend <-> frontend connector between Agents and MCP Servers.
-It allows to expose MCP server securely over internet and allows seemless integration to the Acuvity Plaform.
+Minibridge serves as a bridge between MCP servers and the outside world.
+It functions as a backend-to-frontend connector, facilitating communication between Agents and MCP servers.
+It securely exposes MCP servers to the internet and optionally enables seamless integration with the Acuvity Platform.

-Minibridge does not need to understand the core MCP procotol as it only work with data stream.
-This ensures forward compatibility with future changes on the MCP procotol.
+Minibridge does not need to interpret the core MCP protocol, as it only handles data streams.
+This design ensures forward compatibility with future changes to the MCP protocol.

-As of now, Minibridge should work with any compliant MCP server using protocol version 2024-11-05.
-Support for 2025-03-26 is on the way.
+Currently, Minibridge is compatible with any compliant MCP server using protocol version 2024-11-05.
+Support for version 2025-03-26 is in progress.

-> NOTE: minibridge is still under active development.
+> Note: Minibridge is still under active development.

 ## All In One

-Minibridge can operate as a single gateway to be placed in front of a stdio MCP Server.
+Minibridge can act as a single gateway positioned in front of a standard stdio-based MCP server.

-start everything as a single process:
+To start everything as a single process, run:

     minibridge aio --listen :8000 -- npx -y @modelcontextprotocol/server-filesystem /tmp

-This will start both frontend and backend in a single process.
-This is useful in some ocasions.
+This command launches both the frontend and backend within a single process, which can be useful in certain scenarios.

 The flow will look like the following: